Jawadh-Salih/go-web-analyzer/ReadMe.md

 - Introduce CI/CD pipeline for the project

 ### Additional Notes
+- Existance of a login form is considered when the web page has a password field and a submit button.
 - Ensure all dependencies are installed before running the project.
 - Refer to the respective repository URLs for detailed setup instructions.
 - The application is designed with modularity in mind, allowing easy integration of additional features in the future.
 - Logging and error handling are critical components, ensuring smooth debugging and monitoring.